wp-statistics/wp-statistics/readme.txt

 * Added: IP address and subnet exclusion support.
 * Added: Client IP and user agent information to the optimization page.
 * Added: Support to exclude users from data collection based on their WordPress role.
-* Fixed: A bug when the GeoIP code was disabled with optimization page.
+* Fixes: A bug when the GeoIP code was disabled with optimization page.

 = 4.2 =
 * Added: Statistical menus.
-* Fixed: Small bug in the geoip version.
+* Fixes: Small bug in the geoip version.
 * Language: Serbian (sr_RS) was updated.
 * Language: German (de_DE) was updated.
 * Language: French (fr_FR) was updated.

 = 4.1 =
 * Language: Arabic (ar) was updated
-* Fixed: small bug in moved the GeoIP database.
+* Fixes: small bug in moved the GeoIP database.
 * Updated: update to the spiders list.

 = 4.0 =